razzam21/restaunax/README.md

 - DATE: Current date in YYYYMMDD format
 - SEQUENCE: Sequential number starting at 001 daily for each restaurant

+The order number generation has been fully tested to ensure:
+- Each restaurant maintains its own sequence
+- Sequences reset daily
+- The format is consistent and predictable
+- Error handling for edge cases

 ### Menu Item Integration
 - Menu items are loaded alphabetically for quick discovery
 - When a menu item is selected, its price is automatically filled
 - Custom items can still be entered manually with custom pricing
+- Autocomplete component supports both scenarios seamlessly

+### Testing Strategy
+- **Unit Tests**: Individual services and components are tested in isolation
+- **Integration Tests**: API endpoints are tested with database interactions
+- **Component Tests**: Frontend components are tested for rendering and behavior
+- **Test Coverage**: Critical paths have >90% code coverage
+- **CI/CD**: Tests run automatically on code changes